All Episodes

 No, there's none.

-It's going to be more expensive in the long run for the civilians because once a civilian, a government civilian is on the payroll after the year, it's real almost impossible to get rid of them.
+It's going to be more expensive in the long run for the civilians because once a civilian, a government civilian is on the payroll after the year, it's almost impossible to get rid of them.

-What happens is you convert uniform jobs to contractor jobs, and and then you convert those to civilian jobs.
+What happens is you convert uniform jobs to contractor jobs, and then you convert those to civilian jobs.

 Correct.

-Okay, and the objective they were not saving money and couldn't afford it, so their answer is, well, let's see if we can get civilians.
+They were not saving money and couldn't afford it, so their answer is, well, let's see if we can get civilians.

 And that's not going to be any cheaper.

-No, but at the same time you're downsizing the military, which is an objective of this bunch.
+No, but at the same time, you're downsizing the military, which is an objective of this bunch.

 Oh, yes.